 What is a metaphor?

-Metaphorshave been in practice since the dawn of literature; the Greek philosopher Aristotle considered mastery of the metaphor in writing a “sign of genius.”
+Metaphors have been used since the dawn of literature; the Greek philosopher Aristotle considered mastery of metaphorical language a “sign of genius.”

-Metaphors are wonderful for packing rich, detailed description into as few words as possible.
-For example, “the moon was a ghostly galleon tossed upon cloudy seas” is a beautifully descriptive metaphor from Alfred Noyes’ The Highwayman.
-The rich and direct metaphor is much more powerful phrasing than tediously describing the scene: “it was a dark and stormy night, and the moon was full and glowing like some glowy effervescent round thing, like a coin maybe, but not one of those scummy ones that get tossed in the gutter, like a big important glowing coin, and the seas were tossing about something terrible.”
+Metaphors are wonderful for packing rich, detailed description into just a few words.
+For instance, “the moon was a ghostly galleon tossed upon cloudy seas” is a beautifully descriptive metaphor from Alfred Noyes’ The Highwayman.
+The rich and direct metaphor makes the moment much more powerful phrasing than tediously describing the scene: “it was a dark and stormy night, and the moon was full and glowing like some glowy effervescent round thing, like a coin maybe, but not one of those scummy ones that get tossed in the gutter, like a big important glowing coin, and the seas were tossing about something terrible.”
 Gets tiresome, no?

 Metaphor vs. simile

-Now that we know what a metaphor is, what about a simile?
+Now that we know what metaphors are, what about similes?
 These are two literary devices that get easily confused because they’re so closely related.
+Both use an implied comparison to convey larger concepts.

 Metaphor vs. metonym

-A metonym is another literary device that’s similar to a metaphor, in that it uses one thing to stand in place for another thing.
+A metonym is another similar literary device that that uses one thing to stand in place for another thing.
 The difference is that a metaphor uses two seemingly unrelated concepts to create a new perspective, while a metonym uses a smaller idea to encompass a larger one.

 Using a “mother tongue” to mean a language or someone’s “word” to indicate a promise made are other examples of metonyms.
 Unlike metaphors, a metonym must use two closely related ideas with an obvious connection.
 While metaphors are used to create vivid, original images, metonyms are mostly used for brevity and impact.